 For successful serial communications, the DF868 and the personal computer must be set up to send/receive data at the same speed.
-To verify or change the baud rate setting of the DF868, proceed as follows:
+To check the baud rate setting of the DF868, proceed as follows:

-Access the User Program by pressing the [PROG] key on the keypad.
-The standard measurement mode screen will be replaced by the following initial programming mode screen:
+Access the User Program, by pressing the [PROG] key on the keypad.
+The standard measurement mode screen is replaced by the following initial programming mode screen: